ergest/sql_patterns/Book/chap1.md

 |comment             |STRING   |
 ```

-Both post types (question and answer) have a one-to-many relationship to the `post_history`.
 A single post can have many types of activities identified by the `post_history_type_id` column.

-This id indicates the different types of activities a user can do on the site.
+This id indicates the different types of activities a user can perform on the site.
 We're only concerned with the first 6.
 You can see the rest of them [here](https://meta.stackexchange.com/questions/2677/database-schema-documentation-for-the-public-data-dump-and-sede/2678#2678) if you're curious.

 1. Initial Title - initial title _(questions only)_
-2. Initial Body - initial post raw body text
+2. Initial Body - initial post _(raw body text)_
 3. Initial Tags - initial list of tags _(questions only)_
 4. Edit Title - modified title _(questions only)_
 5. Edit Body - modified post body _(raw markdown)_